cliffordp/mdl-shortcodes/readme.txt

 These plugins may come in handy when building or customizing a site with MDL Shortcodes:
 (may contain affiliate links)

-* [Shortcake (Shortcode UI)](https://wordpress.org/plugins/shortcode-ui/) - You'll be prompted to install this one when you install MDL Shortcodes, that's how great it is!
+* [Shortcake (Shortcode UI)](https://wordpress.org/plugins/shortcode-ui/) - You'll be prompted to install this one when you install MDL Shortcodes; that's how great it is!
 * [Easy Google Fonts](https://wordpress.org/plugins/easy-google-fonts/) - to override MDL using [Roboto](https://www.google.com/fonts/specimen/Roboto) font by default
 * **[WP Views](https://wp-types.com/home/views-create-elegant-displays-for-your-content/?aid=5336&affiliate_key=Lsvk04DjJOhq)** or [Shortcode Factory](https://wordpress.org/plugins/shortcode-factory/) - to output post info (Views is paid and much more powerful but Shortcode Factory is free)
 * [amr shortcode any widget](https://wordpress.org/plugins/amr-shortcode-any-widget/) - can come in handy if wanting to display widgets in an MDL Grid/Cell